Doctoral Program

 • Number of hours: 3 hours

 • Description: Each student must present at least one seminar on their research work.
-In it, they will present the foundations of the research project to other students and faculty members in the doctoral program, including the working hypothesis, objectives, methodology, results, and conclusions.
-They must also discuss and answer any questions posed.
+In this seminar, they will present the foundations of their research project to other students and professors in the doctoral program, including the working hypothesis, objectives, methodology used, results, and conclusions.
+They must also discuss and answer questions posed to them.

-• Timeline: Full-time students: Once during the second or third year of the doctoral program.
+• Time planning: Full-time students: Once during the second or third year of the PhD program.
 Part-time students: Once during the third or fourth year.

-• Justification: Strengthening of basic competencies CB12 and CB15, and capacity CA06.
+• Justification: Enhancement of basic skills CB12 and CB15, and the CA06 capacity.

 • Learning outcomes: Demonstrate the ability to synthesize, clearly present, and communicate scientific results orally.
 Ability to debate and respond to specific questions.